 “As I said, he’s not very demanding.
 Now, Shadow.”
 He approached Shadow and placed his hands on his shoulders.
 “I’m sorry all of this is happening, but I promise I’ll sort it out.
 I won’t let any harm come to you.”

-Luther patted his hands against Shadow’s shoulders before letting them drop away.
+Shadow just nodded.
+Luther patted his shoulders awkwardly and stepped back.
 “Take care.
 I’ll be in contact.”

+Shadow followed Finch to his car without a word.
 This whole situation was fucking bizarre.
-Did this man, this vampire who had once spent years crossing all sorts of boundaries both moral and legal in an attempt to sample the blood of as many different beings as he could find, actually have a family?
+Did this man—this vampire who had once spent years crossing all sorts of moral and legal boundaries in an attempt to sample the blood of as many different beings as he could find—actually have a family?
 A son who he loved?
+The thought was deeply unsettling.

 How were the others going to feel about this sudden addition to their little family?
 There was a chance Shadow wouldn’t be with them for long, but his experience with Luther was that vampires didn’t rush things.
 Or at least Luther didn’t.
 When you had forever, a year probably didn’t feel all that long.

-Finch glanced at Shadow in the rearview mirror.
+Finch glanced at Shadow in the rearview mirror again.
 “So, how old are you?”

-Finch had half expected Shadow to try to answer the question by holding up fingers or something, but he spoke without hesitance.
+Finch had half expected Shadow to try to answer the question by holding up fingers or something, but he spoke without hesitation, his voice quiet but clear.
 “Twenty.”

 “That’s about what I guessed, but it’s a wild, wild world out here and you never really know.
 Especially when Luther’s involved.”